 The aim of this research was to establish probability densities of longevity of human civilization.
 In this paper we presented results of just one model while we have tested hundreds of them.
 The model analyzed here shows that if there are more civilizations, we have higher probability of living longer.
 Regardless of N and after initial fluctuations very close to the left, the curve of longevity is monotonic, decreasing.
-At N equal to 1, i.e. if we are the only ones in our galaxy, we will probably live only for approximately 2000 - 14 000 years.
-At N equal to 10, the expected high-probable longevity is from 11 600 to 22 000 years.
-At N equal to 10 000 there is no peak at the left and the probability density very slowly declines.
+At N equal to 1, i.e. if we are the only ones in our galaxy, we will probably live only for approximately 2 000 - 14 000 years.
+At N equal to 10, the expected highprobable longevity is from 11 600 to 22 000 years.
+At Nequal to 10 000 there is no peak at the left and the probability density very slowly declines.
 In other words - there is not any explicit pattern and predictions are undecidable.

 Our maximum survival time seems to be about 10 000 - 20 000 and maybe up to 100 000 years.
-This study is relevant because it clearly indicates that we need to start acting wisely sooner than later to prevent grim scenarios.
+But most likely, the expected time is substantially shorter.